Rajeshkumar05/Cucumber_Maven_Selenium/README.md

 Add all the required dependencies in POM.xml file

 ##  Configuration
-Kept all module wise scenarios in UIScenario.feature and APiScenario.feature file created Step defination for ApiScenarioStepDefination and UIScenarionStepDefination with the help for feature file's skeleton structure
+Kept all module wise scenarios in src/test/resources/Features/UIScenario.feature and APiScenario.feature file created Step defination on src/test/java/StepDefination/ApiScenarioStepDefination.java and UIScenarionStepDefination.java with the help for feature file's skeleton structure

-## Page Factory
+## Page Object
-All locators will be written on CoinMarketCapPage.java
+All locators will be written on src/test/java/PageObject/CoinMarketCapPage.java

-## Object Repository
+## Utils
-All data kept in Configuration.property and taken via Utility for both the scenarios GetPrice class used for Api scenario
+src/test/java/Utils/Utility.java used as common methods for both Scenarios src/test/java/Utils/GetPrice.java used only for Api Scenario

 ## Property
-All the data kept as key and value format in Configuration.property file
+All the data kept as key and value format in src/test/resources/Property/Configuration.property file

 ## Logs
-All captured data will be written in Coinmarketcap.txt file under Log folder
+All captured data will be written in src/test/resources/Log/Coinmarketcap.txt file under Log folder

 ## Execution Process
 Both the scenarios will be executed parallel from the Runner class